nkumar834/StudentManagementSystem/README.md

 How to Use:-
 Login:

-Username: niraj
+Username: niraj.
-Password: 12345
+Password: 12345.
 After logging in, you will be directed to the main dashboard where you can manage student and teacher data, attendance, and more.

-Requirements
+Requirements:-
-.NET Framework 4.7.2 or higher
+.NET Framework 4.7.2 or higher.
-Visual Studio 2019 or later
+Visual Studio 2019 or later.

 Note:-
 This School Management System is a work in progress.
 I am actively making changes and updates to improve its functionality.
 Stay tuned for the latest updates and improvements to the system.